zuzann18/Masther-Thesis-OCR-and-Neural-Network/README.md

-# Master's Thesis: OCR and Neural Networks
+#  OCR and Neural Networks

 **Title:** Analysis of Letter Recognition Using Artificial Neural Networks